 - Chamber Ensembles/Solo and Ensemble opportunities

 Dylan Ford – Director of Instrumental Music (Band & Orchestra)

 - Phone: 303-982-1970

 Mr. Dylan Ford is the director of instrumental music at Dakota Ridge High School where he oversees all aspects of the DRHS band and orchestra program.
-This is Mr. Ford’s third year at Dakota Ridge High School.
+This is Mr. Ford’s fourth year at Dakota Ridge High School.
 Previously, Mr. Ford was the Director of Bands at Central High School in Grand Junction, CO for four years.

 Mr. Ford is a Colorado native, and an alumnus of the University of Northern Colorado (Greeley, CO) where he graduated Magna Cum Laude with his Bachelor’s Degree in Music Education.
 While at UNC, Mr. Ford was a versatile student and musician, and performed as a trombonist in many ensembles, including: symphonic band, wind ensemble, symphony orchestra, lab II jazz ensemble, trombone choir, and the undergraduate brass quintet.
 He also played in the pit orchestra for numerous UNC productions as well as the professional theatre company “The Little Theatre of the Rockies”.
 In addition to these performing responsibilities, Mr. Ford was the drum major for the “Pride of the Rockies” marching band for three years.
 Mr. Ford was also a member of the Santa Clara Vanguard, a world class drum and bugle corps from Santa Clara, CA.

 Mr. Ford also served the School of Performing/Visual Arts as the UNC CNAFME President, a member of the Student Advisory Board for the School of Performing/Visual Arts, and was the student representative to the UNC/Greeley Arts Advisory Board.